Joey Soloway: Honors

 Soloway has seven Emmy nominations and two wins.
 Soloway is also a member of the board of the San Francisco Film Society.

-In 2015, Soloway's show Transparent won a Golden Globe for Best Series - Musical or Comedy.
+In 2015, Soloway's show Transparent won a Golden Globe for Best Series - Musical or Comedy, which Soloway dedicated to Leelah Alcorn after her suicide the year prior.
 Later that same year, Soloway won a DGA Award and a Primetime Emmy Award for directing episode 1.08 ("Best New Girl") of the show.
 In 2016, Soloway won another Emmy for directing episode 2.09 (" Man on the Land") of Transparent.
 Also in 2016, Soloway was a finalist for The Advocates Person of the Year, and was named to Oprah Winfrey's SuperSoul 100 list of visionaries and influential leaders.

+Soloway was inducted into the Chicago LGBT Hall of Fame in 2022.

 Personal life

 In 2011, Soloway married music supervisor Bruce Gilbert, with whom Soloway had been in a relationship since 2008.
-They have a son named Felix Soloway Gilbert.
-Soloway's older son, Isaac, is from a prior relationship with artist John Strozier.
-In 2015, Soloway announced their separation from Gilbert, and that Soloway was in a relationship with poet Eileen Myles, whom Soloway met through Transparent; their romantic relationship has since ended, and Myles and Soloway held an event at the Hammer Museum, Los Angeles, in which they "processed [their] relationship onstage."
+They have a son.
+Soloway's older son is from a prior relationship with artist John Strozier.
+In 2015, Soloway announced their separation from Gilbert, and that Soloway was in a relationship with poet Eileen Myles, whom Soloway met through Transparent; their romantic relationship has since ended, and Myles and Soloway held an event at the Hammer Museum, Los Angeles, in which they "processed [their] relationship onstage".

 Soloway lives in the Silver Lake neighborhood of Los Angeles.